Find answers here to the commonly asked questions about apprenticeships.

 - have relevant work experience if you don't hold a certificate.

-* Please note that while Certificate II in Electrotechnology is advantageous, it doesn't guarantee your progression through the recruitement process.
+1 While Certificate II in Electrotechnology is advantageous, it doesn't guarantee your progression through the recruitment process.

 How do I apply?

 Apprenticeship vacancies are advertised usually twice a year.
 Visit our latest intake webpage to see if we’re advertising for applications now.
 You can also set up a Job Alert which will ensure you are notified when we next advertise for Apprentices.

 Please note applications or resumes can't be accepted for apprenticeships outside of official recruitment campaigns.